nishanthsanjeev/histwords/READMEforRepro.md

 !git clone https://github.com/williamleif/histwords.git
 ```
 This clones the HistWords repository onto your system, and these files can be accessed on your Colab notebook, using the sidebar visible on your left.
+Note that when running this notebook again later on, there is no need to run this command again, as the repository will already be on your local machine.

 You can use the `%pwd` and the `%cd` commands to print your working directory and change directories respectively, so that you are in the directory where the HistWords repository is present on your system.